-After all, Cebu Pacific is the lowest cost carrier among the four I’ve named.
+After all, Cebu Pacific is the lowest cost carrier.

 There are other low-cost carriers that you can try.
 You can even choose to book flights with different airlines to customise your travelling.

-Some people do this to buy time and spend it on touring other cities before Cebu.
+Some people do this to insert a side trip and spend it on touring other cities before Cebu.
 It’s not an easy option because it takes harder work, but if maximising your travel is your priority, then you’ll be alright.